ishita-sawhney/DSA_Labfile/README.md

 # Exp6: Infix to Postfix
 This program converts the infix expression given by the user into its postfix expression using stack-based approach

+# Exp7: Infix to Prefix
+This program converts the infix expression given by the user into its prefix expression using stack-based approach